aiccountability-source/AgDR-Phoenix/README.md

 Atomic Kernel Inference SDK for Phoenix v1.8 Ultra.

-Seals every AI decision at the exact "i" moment with PPP triplet, coherence score, reputation scalar, and HumanDeltaChain (FOI) for evidentiary standing and human-in-the-loop.
+Seals every AI decision at the exact moment it occurs with a PPP triplet, coherence score, reputation scalar, and HumanDeltaChain for evidentiary standing and human oversight.

 Maintained by Genesis Glass Foundation.